quicwg/load-balancers/draft-duke-quic-load-balancers.md

 protect against Denial of Service due to inside off-path attackers in cases where such attackers are possible.

+Though not an explicit goal of the QUIC-LB design, concealing the server mapping also complicates attempts to focus attacks on a specific server in the pool.

 ## Robustness to Middleboxes

 The path between load balancer and server may pass through middleboxes that